 Interstate 70 was supposed to run through Baltimore City and have it meet up with Interstate 95 just south of the Russell Street exit.
 This would be its ending point, thereby providing those of us living on the western end of the Baltimore Metro Area easy access to downtown.
 This would ease congestion on the western beltway along with The Jones Falls Expressway (JFX/Interstate 83) and Interstate 95.
 The plan was ultimately dropped because it would have cause so much destruction and would have caused immense amounts of horribly twisted local roads in Western Baltimore City.

 A portion of the planned I-70 east to I-95 southbound flyover was constructed above Desoto Road along side Interstate 95.
 The northbound c/d roadway from Caton Avenue stays separated from the I-95 mainline to Washington Boulevard.
-The single-lane viaduct includes an unused slip ramp to a stub ramp meant for unconstructed I-70 west from I-95 north.
+The single lane viaduct includes an unused slip ramp to a stub built for unconstructed I-70 west from I-95 north.
 A second stub appears beside the off-ramp (Exit 51) to Washington Avenue.
-This section of pavement was leftover from the planned ramp between unbuilt I-70 east to I-95 north.
-Vidcaps taken 07/04/93; photos taken 10/14/01.
+This section of roadway was leftover from the planned ramp between unbuilt I-70 east and I-95 north.
+07/04/93; 10/14/01

 West End – Cove Fort, Utah

 SR 161 links I-70 and Interstate 15 with historic Cove Fort.
 The state route follows old U.S. 91.
 The fort originated in 1867 as an outpost for weary pioneers traveling between Beaver and Fillmore.
 Created by Ira Hinckley at the request of Brigham Young, the settlement remained an attraction long after its duties came to an end.
 08/17/13